SunstriderEmu/sunstrider-legacy/doc/install_win.md

 4. Apply every 'world', 'char', 'auth' updates in the `sql/updates` directory, applying them from the lowest revision to the highest.

+   Under bash, this can be achieved by running the `apply_updates.sh` script that is in the `sql` directory.

+   *When the database creation scripts are updated, those updates are moved to the `sql/updates/old` directory and are not needed anymore.*

 [maria_db]:
 https://downloads.mariadb.org/